Steath/OGP-trinitycore/readme.md

 You now can use Opengamepanel to manage your Trinitycore server.
 To access the Console, just go to your worldserver and click on Log Viewer.

-Keep in mind that OGP will set the ownership of your Trinitycore root directory and all files contained to your OGP-Agent User.
+Keep in mind that OGP will set the ownership of your Trinitycore directory and all files contained to your OGP-Agent User.